History Of Infinite Banking

 The Big Idea: Ownership and Control Over Financing and Credit

 “Infinite banking” is a modern marketing name given to the centuries-old practice of building, owning, managing, and maintaining personal credit through participating (dividend-paying) whole life insurance.
-And, while the idea has been around forever, Nash gave it wings and a marketing budget.
+It is more than a mere sales concept or gimmick.
+And, while the idea has been around forever, Nash gave it wings, a marketing budget, and shoehorned Austrian Economics into the book and concept.
+Nash's vision was for individuals to "control the banking function at the you-and-me level" using dividend-paying whole life insurance.

-The underlying premise and idea of "infinite banking", and all other similar ideas, is to build up significant capital, control that capital with contractually-guaranteed access to the money, and thus have total ownership over one's own personal credit.
+The underlying premise and idea of the infinite banking concept, and all other similar ideas, is to build up significant capital, control that capital with contractually-guaranteed access to the money, and thus have total ownership over one's own personal credit.
+This is something that must be done with some sort of cash value policy, as term life insurance does not have a cash value component.

 When world-famous investor Warren Buffet talks about charging managers for the use of Berkshire Hathaway's capital at a double-digit interest rate, he is implicitly using the core concepts of "infinite banking" inside his company (which happens to be an insurance company).
 During one shareholder meeting, Buffett elaborated on the idea, stating that he places a high value on Berkshire's capital (higher than other lending institutions), and he pushes that cost onto managers (and anyone else) who wants to use the company's capital.